Jabujicaba: Publication

 Jabujicaba was first published as a free download for a month, to design and build the campaign.
 It was downloaded over 700 times globally.
-In April 2014, it was published as an e-book with Amazon Kindle, initially topping the best-seller lists in two categories and hovering around the top twenty for the months that followed.
+In April 2014, it was published as an e-book for Amazon Kindle, initially topping the best-seller lists in two categories and hovering around the top twenty for the months that followed.

-Jabujicaba was published as a paperback in May, with a campaign surrounding the World Cup 2014 in Brazil.
-It is sold and distributed by Blackwell’s, one of the UK's oldest and most prestigious booksellers.
+The book was published as a paperback in May, with a campaign surrounding the World Cup 2014 in Brazil.
+It is sold and distributed by Blackwell's, one of the UK's oldest and most prestigious booksellers.

 Reception

 Jabujicaba has had positive critical reviews from readers; on account of its wide stakeholder support and reviews, the Royal Society of Literature has accepted Jabujicaba for entry to its Ondaatje Prize, which is normally also reserved for only traditionally published books.